 **Helpful Tips and Comments

-Similar to popovers, Dutch baby cakes need high heat.
+Similar to popovers, Dutch baby pancakes need high heat.
 Preheat your oven to 425 degrees and preheat your pan for 15 minutes.
 Cast iron skillets are the best equipment to use because they can retain heat exceptionally well.
-If you don’t own one, you can use an oven-proof skillet just as I did.
+If you don't own one, you can use an oven-proof skillet.

-Now it’s time to prepare the batter.
-Combine all the ingredients in a blender and whiz together until combined.
-It’s as easy as that!
-The batter can be mixed by hand, but I love the ease and quickness of using a blender.
-The standard ratio for a Dutch baby is 1/3 cup flour to 1/3 cup milk to 1 egg.
-I decided to add more egg to make it more dense and almost custard like.
+Now it's time to prepare the batter.
+Combine all of the ingredients in a blender and whiz together until combined.
+It's as easy as that!
+The standard ratio for a Dutch baby is ⅓ cup flour to ⅓ cup milk to 1 egg.
+I decided to add more egg to make it denser and almost custard-like.